dzdx/pyintset/README.rst

 it's intersection, union and difference the operation faster than the python standard library set, but the add and remove operations slower than the set.

-pyintset can store arbitrary length of integer numbers, support Python int and long type
+pyintset can store any length of integer numbers, support Python int and long type

 usage
 -----